Thermalization in different phases of charged SYK model: Introduction and Summary

+The smallest time scale in our theory is $1/J_4=1$.
+We used discrete time step-size $dt$ smaller than this value.
+So, the instantaneous thermalization is not due to use of inadequate time scale in our numerics.
+Moreover, it has been found that the dilute gas phase of two-sites coupled SYK model does not thermalize instantaneously \cite{Sorokhaibam_2021}.
+We believe that this is due to the fact that the site hopping term does not commute with the SYK terms so the change in the dressing of the hopping term leads to a thermalization process which is not instantaneous.
+It is unlikely that dilute gas phase in higher dimensional theories would thermalize instantaneously.
+Mass quenches in higher dimensional free relativistic theories have non-trivial time dependence \cite{Mandal:2015kxi,Paranjape:2016iqs,Banerjee:2019ilw}.

-The $(q=2)$ SYK term is an integrable interaction.
+We will also study the non-equilibrium dynamics of $(q=2,4)$ SYK model.
+The $q=2$ SYK term alone is integrable.
 The $j_{2,ij}$ couplings can be diagonalized resulting in a theory of free N fermions with random masses.
-There is no sharp phase transition if we consider the $(q=2,4)$ SYK model and put the chemical potential to zero \cite{Sorokhaibam_2020}.
+There is no sharp phase transition if we consider the $(q=2,4)$ SYK model in the absence of chemical potential \cite{Sorokhaibam_2020}.
 The Lyapunov exponent is suppressed by the integrable interaction.
 We calculate the Lyapunov exponent of this system to high precision.
 But it does not sharply go to zero even when the $(q=2)$ interaction strength is very strong and at very low temperatures.
-This implies that this system is always in the chaotic phase.
-The system should thermalize exponentially fast.
-We will numerically show that this is true.
+We will also show that this system thermalizes exponentially fast.
+These observations imply that this system is always in the highly chaotic liquid phase without quasi-particle excitation.

+For a chaotic system the spectral statistics is described by Wigner-Dyson (WD) statistics.
+For a generic integrable system, the spectral statistics is described by Poisson distribution.
+It has been shown that $(q=2)$ SYK interaction forces the spectral statistics towards Poisson distribution \cite{Garcia-Garcia:2017bkg}.\footnote{Note that there is no phase transition which is otherwise claimed in this paper.
+Other deformation of SYK model has also been shown to have no phase transition \cite{Nosaka:2019tcx}.} This exercise was done considering finite size systems and numerically diagonalizing the Hamiltonian.
+But as we have mentioned above, the system is always chaotic and always thermalizes exponentially fast.
+So, this is a shortcoming of the BGS conjecture.
+It is hard to quantify how much chaotic a system is or if the system is completely integrable.
+There has been other works in similar line where the spectral statistics is not WD statistics but the system is nevertheless highly chaotic \cite{Akutagawa:2020qbj}.